I am an avid researcher.

-You can check out the different types of accounts online and compare what they offer – sometimes there are monthly fees involved and most banks charge at least $1 if you use a different bank’s ATM.
+You can check out the different types of accounts online and compare what they offer – sometimes there are monthly fees involved and most banks charge at least $1 per transaction if you use a different bank’s ATM to withdraw cash.

 I went for the ANZ Go account which has no fees.
-It was easy to set up – I simply took my passport and proof of address (tenancy agreement, letter from your hostel) into a branch and I had my Eftpos card within 5 days.
+It was easy to set up – I simply took my passport and proof of address (tenancy agreement) into a branch and I had my Eftpos card within 5 days.